Hsieh Shih-chien: Life and career

 In June 2020, Hsieh stated that although pay cuts for China Airlines employees and executives were in effect from April due to the COVID-19 pandemic in Taiwan, the airline would not resort to layoffs when the salary reductions expired in July.

+Hsieh died at Taipei Veterans General Hospital of a heart attack on 16 January 2025, at the age of 72.
+At his death, Hsieh was the longest-serving chair of China Airlines who had never served in the Republic of China Air Force.